azaryc2s/ga_knapsack/README.md

 Genetic Algorithm that solves the knapsack problem.
 Optimal solution is not guaranteed.
 It depends on the settings you used and some luck ;)

 ## Installation
+Compile it yourself with:
 ```bash
 $ git clone https://github.com/azaryc2s/ga_knapsack
 $ cd ga_knapsack
 $ go build
 ```
+Or simply download the pre-compiled release version
 ## Usage

 This software reads the data from the stdin until EOF and prints the output to the stdout.
 So you either have to use echo and pipe the output to it or simply pass it a file like so: